 We are building a safe, intelligent flying camera that anyone can deploy in under a minute.

-The Fotokite's tether provides a safe, direct way to fly.
+Fotokite's tether provides a safe, direct way to fly.
 The visible, load-bearing physical link allows clear visual accountability for bystanders and property owners.

-Fotokite is built for speed, launched and operational in seconds.
+Delivered in a compact, carry-on case, the Fotokite is built for speed, launched and operational in seconds.

 How do I get one?

 We are working hard to deliver a quality product.

 Stay tuned!
 Subscribe to the Fotokite newsletter and be the first to hear.

 Sergei had the honor of being named a TED2014 Fellow, which gave him the opportunity to present the Fotokite as part of the TED's flagship 30th anniversary conference in Vancouver.

 Drones on Leashes Shoot Aerial Photos Without the Creepiness